15 Making His Move

 He nodded, then turned when he heard a tree fall in the distance.
 “Let’s get some water before starting on the next tree.”

 As the two men made their way back to the wagon, Caleb pulled out a grinding stone and sharpened the edges of the ax.
 He walked back to the other team and repeated his duties.

 Once all four trees were down and extraneous branches removed, Caleb handed the men iron bars.
 Each took a tree and hammered the pointed ends at the base of the trunk.
-In the morning, they would fastened ropes around the bars and to a harness worn by the horses.
+In the morning, they would fasten ropes around the bars and to harnesses worn by the horses.

 As the day drew to a close, Josah gathered dry branches and lit a fire.
 Soon, those preparing the wall joined their camp.
 They drew drinking water from a covered washbasin at the back of the wagon.
 Each man broke out the food they carried from home.